reachme1212/kickstarter-analysis/README.md

 **Descriptive statistics for all play:**

   1.Average goal amount of all successful plays shows $4100.83 , For the failed plays its $9826.69 , Average pledged amount for successful play events is $ 4535.66 higher compared to average pledeged amount of failed play $527.50, its safe to say lower goal amounts contributed to success of the fund raising campaign.

   2.When we look at the upper quartile amounts for the category goals of successful plays who reached their goals is $4500.00 , 75% of all plays had goals below $4500,
-    Louise's goal is $10000 which is way more than the average of all successful plays,
+    Louise's goal is $10000 which is way more than the average of all successful plays good idea is to lower the goal.

-  3.There are total of 52 plays with $10000 goal and out of which 29 were successful 55.8% successrate, these are very small samples to analyse and spot any trend and cant not       give any recomendations based on this.
+  3.There are total of 52 plays with exact goal of $10000 and out of which 29 were successful 55.8% successrate, this doesnt mean Louise have a 50% chance of being successful as we can not control how many will actually contribute and these are very small samples to analyse and spot any trend and cant not give any recomendations based on this.

   ![Stat numbers all play](Kickstarter_images/Des_stat.PNG)